 Wait for the Malwarebytes scan to complete.

-Malwarebytes will scan your computer for the Ransomware malware and other malicious programs.
+Malwarebytes will scan your computer for Ransomware malware and other malicious programs.
 This process can take a few minutes, so we suggest you do something else and periodically check on the status of the scan to see when it is finished.

 Click on “Quarantine”.

-When the scan has completed, you will be presented with a screen showing the malware infections that Malwarebytes has detected.
+When the scan has been completed, you will be presented with a screen showing the malware infections that Malwarebytes has detected.
 To remove the Ransomware malicious files that Malwarebytes has found, click on the “Quarantine” button.